I know branding and media inside-out, and now I’m using that power in cultural, educational, and community spaces.

 Research, Representation & Education

-I hold a BA in Public Relations, a MA in Mass Communication, and am currently earning a second Master’s in Children’s Literature.
+I hold a BA in Public Relations, a MA in Mass Communication, and a MA in Children’s Literature.
 My research spans media, identity, and educational storytelling.

 In my graduate work, I’ve explored:

-At the intersection of research, representation, and creative education, I aim to make learning more rhythmic, visual, and inclusive.
+At the intersection of research, representation, and creative education, I aim to make learning more visual, inclusive, and deeply human.